hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_bugs.md

 https://github.com/red/red/issues/4326#issuecomment-602311890

 [19:28:24](#3UhZz-5toR6nw-KehYJ0Nptmg_5ZJeyksnz06VAcJaM) <hiiamboris (NOT THIS ONE)>:
-I knew he said that somewhere! thanks for digging it Ì†ΩÌ∏â
+I knew he said that somewhere! thanks for digging it üòâ

 [19:43:37](#Xo26F0iOclMBnRs_Kd7V39_eSHnb8xzLHFH9EmiEhd4) <greggirwin (Gregg Irwin)>:
 The problem with supporting tags as they are used in the wild today, but seeing into their structure, is that you are escaping into a different lexical form.
 If Red treats them as opaque values, you can still process them at the mezz level.
 They are foreign invaders, just as they are used to infiltrate HTML and escape to script code.